Victordmss/Othello_minimaxAI/README.md

 ![](./assets/launching_background.png)

 The user can choose his colour for the whole game.
-The white color always starts.
+The black color always starts.
 The other colour will be played by an implemented AI (easy level by default).

 ### Playing